 Now that you've read our guide, you should have a better idea of what your "free relationship counseling near me" search results will yield.
-We've talked about why today's couples are seeking counseling online and how to understand the differences in free and paid therapy.
+We've talked about why today's couples are seeking relationship help through couples counseling online and how to understand the differences in free and paid therapy.
 Now that you have an idea of what a typical online therapy session looks like and what you and your partner learn about your family dynamics in paid or free online therapy you're more prepared to decide for yourself which option is best for your relationship.

-Are you ready to give free relationship counseling online a try?
+Are you ready to give free relationship counseling online or fee online therapy a try?
 Or would you like to go the telehealth route and find a licensed mental health professional or counselor who can offer guidance and advice on how to develop new coping skills to facilitate better relationships to manage a mental health disorder?

 The choice is yours to make.
 Remember that nothing changes — unless you do.
 If you're ready to unleash your full relationship potential by getting professional advice from a licensed counselor or therapist, contact a BetterHelp relationship expert today.